NarvalNudiste/special-octo-palm-tree/README.md

-# special-octo-palm-tree
+# Stress detect - Deep learning classification
-## he-arc - p3 project
+## He-Arc - Third project
+##### Guillaume Noguera, inf3-dlma

 ### Stress classification with various machine learning libraries

 This school project aims to explore machine learning algorithms through the use of SVM (scikit) and deep learning (keras, tensorflow).
-Physiological data samples will be provided by the E4 *Empatica* wristband.
+Physiological data samples will be provided by the E4 *empatica* wristband.

 ### Introduction

-Few years ago, a SVM model has been developed to classify stress levels according to physiological data.
+Last year ago, a SVM model has been developed to classify stress levels according to physiological data.
 The main aim of the project is to develop a model to see how well the deep learning approach can do in comparison of the svm approach.
 In addition of this, the old dataset we have to work with hasn't been properly labelized - a new data collection is thus part of the project.
-The old model will obviously use the same dataset to get relevant performance comparison.
+The old model will obviously use the same dataset to get relevant performance comparisons.

-### Tensorflow vs Keras
+### Tensorflow / Keras

-Keras uses tensorflow - it can be seen a a higher level library using tf - and will shortly be integrated to it.
+Keras now supports and uses Tensorflow (in addition of Theano) - it can be seen as an higher level library using tf - and will shortly be integrated to it.
-It can be used to quickly create complex models with very little code.
-Tensorflow can be seen more as a *language* than a framework, providing his own syntax to develop machine learning models.
+It can be used to quickly create complex models with minimal code.
+Tensorflow is more of a language than a framework, providing its own syntax to develop machine learning models.
-On the other hand, Keras will compare to Scikit-learn, providing pre-defined models (while allowing the user to define his own).
+While Tensorflow offers a greater degree of freedom, Keras is simpler and more user oriented.
+Like Scikit-learn, it provides pre-defined models (allowing users to define their own).
-A possible approach could be to use Keras pre-defined models before diving into Tensorflow (as time could - and will - be a possible limitation)
+A possible approach could be to use those models before diving into Tensorflow (as time could - and *will* - be a possible limitation).
+Therefore, our main focus will be on Keras.

-### Requirements (will obviously subject to change)
+### Requirements

 1. SVM approach
   * Familiarization with Support Vector Machines (SVM)
-  * Various tests with sci-kit's SVM classifier on provided sample data (Iris, Digits)
+  * Various tests with sci-kit's SVM classifier on provided sample data (iris, digits)
   * First implementation with small E4 datasets
   * Proper implementation with the actual database